 Smoldering fires produce lots of smoke and not much flame or heat.
 The ideal situation then would be to have a combination type detector.

 Combination detectors combine the ionization and photoelectric sensors in one detector.
-The downside to this is these systems are more expensive than either single sensor smoke alarm.
+The downside to this is these systems are more expensive than either single-sensor smoke alarm.
 Battery-powered Ionization and photoelectric smoke alarms start around $5.00.
-Combination units start around $15.00, hard-wired units usually cost a little more.
+Combination units start around $15.00, and hard-wired units usually cost a little more.

 Hard wired detectors can be identified by the three wires coming out the back of the detector.
 The advantage of interconnection is now available for older homes.
 Wireless interconnected detectors are available starting at $25.

-For those of us who cannot seem to remember to change our smoke alarm batteries when we change from daylight savings time to standard time there is a solution.
+There is a solution for those of us who cannot remember to change our smoke alarm batteries when we switch from daylight savings time to standard time.
 Some detectors now come with a 10-year battery.
-In any case, detectors should be replaced after 10 years of service even if they are still working.
+In any case, detectors should be replaced after ten years of service even if they are still working.

 How to decide where to place a smoke alarm

-So now you know what kind of smoke alarm you want how many do you need?
-Every home is different but there are common rules for all.
+So now you know what kind of smoke alarm you want, how many do you need?
+Every home is different, but there are standard rules for all.
 A smoke alarm should be placed;

 • In each sleeping room